russelljjarvis/teiili/docs/scripts/Tutorials.rst

 .. figure:: fig/neuron_synapse_tutorial_dark.png
     :width: 800px
-    :align: center
+    :align: left
     :height: 400px
     :alt: alternate text
     :figclass: align-center

     Simple neuron and networks dynamics.

     Top left) Spike raster plot of the ``SpikeGeneratorGroup``.
 Top right) Excitatory post-synaptic current in nA of the input synapse over time.
 Middle left) Membrane current of the DPI neuron in nA over time.
 Middle right) Excitatory post-synaptic current in nA of the synapse between neuron populations over time.
 Bottom left) Spike raster plot of the second neuron population.
 Bottom right) Membrane current of the second population in nA over time.

 Synaptic kernels tutorial
 =========================

 In `teili` we provide synaptic models that modify the shape of synaptic currents, which we call kernels.
 Here we provide a tutorial of how to use them and how they look when applied together with a neuron model.
 The first steps are the same as in the previous tutorial.
-| The tutorial is located in ``teiliApps/tutorials/synaptic_kernels_tutorial.py``.
+The tutorial is located in ``teiliApps/tutorials/synaptic_kernels_tutorial.py``.
-| We first import all required libraries:
+We first import all required libraries:

 .. code-block:: python